Mount Kenya Kit List

 - Bags - a medium-large rucksack for a porter to carry your kit on the mountain and a smaller pack for you to carry essential items during the trek.
 You can leave suitcases or other bags with travel clothes at the base of the mountain safely.

 - Shell - Waterproof layer to keep off wind/rain.
-An umbrella can be very useful and gaiters, particularly when climbing during the rainy seasons.
+An umbrella can be very useful and gaiters over the boots

 - Warmth - Layers of clothing including base layer/Tshirt, fleece/shirt, warm jacket/top

 - Feet - Good quality trekking boots, sandals, trekking socks

 - Sleeping - Warm sleeping bag which is 3 or 4 season, plus a sleeping mat